wangsijie/crypto-tqqq/README.md

 - Node.js 18+ or Docker
 - OKX exchange account with API credentials
 - Trading balance in USDT
+- **Manual setup of 3x perpetual position** (see Initial Setup below)
 - (Optional) Telegram bot for notifications

+### ⚠️ Important Initial Setup

+**Before running the bot, you must manually create a 3x perpetual position on OKX:**

+1. **Login to OKX** and navigate to the perpetual trading section
+2. **Select your trading pair** (e.g., ETH-USDT-SWAP, DOGE-USDT-SWAP)
+3. **Set leverage to 3x** in the trading interface
+4. **Open an initial position** with your desired size
+5. **Verify the position** is active and showing 3x leverage

+**Why this is required:**
+- The bot assumes an existing 3x perpetual position
+- It calculates adjustments based on your current position
+- Without an initial position, the bot cannot determine the target size
+- This ensures you have proper risk management and position sizing

+**Example Setup:**
+- Account Equity: $1,000 USDT
+- ETH Price: $2,000
+- Target Position: 1.5 ETH (3x leverage)
+- Manually open a 1.5 ETH long position at 3x leverage

 ## 📦 Installation